National lockdown: Stay at Home

 England is now in National Lockdown.

 You must stay at home.
 Protect the NHS and save lives.

-You can find out more on coronavirus guidance & the restrictions here.
+You can find out more on coronavirus guidance and the current restrictions here.

-The community testing station on Centenary Way (opposite the bus station) is now a permanent NHS-run testing station.
-This is operating appointments to people who have been showing symptoms.
+The community testing station on Centenary Way (opposite the bus station) in Burnley is now a permanent NHS-run testing station.
+(Operating hours: 8:00am – 8:00pm)

 Symptoms of Coronavirus

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)

 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal